numbworks/nwshared/docs/docs-nwshared.md

 10. Open the Python file (<ins>src/nwshared.py</ins>);
 11. Done!

-To try out if this Python module installs as a package as expected:

-1. Open your terminal application of choice and type the following commands:

-    ```
-    docker run -it python:3.12.5-bullseye /bin/bash
-    pip install -e 'git+https://github.com/numbworks/nwshared.git#egg=nwshared&subdirectory=src'
-    pip show nwshared | grep "Version"
-    exit
-    ```

-2. Remove the stopped container using the following commands:

-    ```
-    docker ps -a
-    docker rm {container_id}
-    ```

-3. Done!

 ## Unit Tests

 To run the unit tests in Visual Studio Code (while still connected to the Dev Container):